LiamMBailey/semGroup16/use-cases/use-case-2.md

 ### Success End Condition

-A report is available for Product owner to hand in.
+A report is available for Data analyst to hand in.

 ### Failed End Condition